LeCause/linkgravity_flutter_sdk/FLUTTERFLOW_LOCAL_USAGE.md

-# Using SmartLink SDK Locally in FlutterFlow
+# Using LinkGravity SDK Locally in FlutterFlow

-There are **3 ways** to use the SmartLink SDK in FlutterFlow without publishing to pub.dev:
+There are **3 ways** to use the LinkGravity SDK in FlutterFlow without publishing to pub.dev:

 ---